wknudson/startup/notes.md

 ## React Part 1: Routing

 So far it has been really confusing and hard to get the hang of.
 I was able to follow mostly the Simon version, but I still run into a lot of issues.
+Followed the video precisely and was able to get most of it done.
+Had to make minor changes so my code could work.
+Hopefully I can get the buttons to work later on.

 ## React Part 2: Reactivity